Bog turtle: Evolutionary history

-There have been only two recorded discoveries of bog turtle fossils.
+There have been only three recorded discoveries of bog turtle fossils.
 The late J. Alan Holman, a paleontologist and herpetologist, first identified bog turtle plastral remains in Cumberland Cave, Maryland (near Corriganville), which are of Irvingtonian age (from 1.8 million to 300,000 years ago).
 The second discovery was of Rancholabrean (between 300,000 and 11,000 years ago) shell pieces in the Giant Cement Quarry in South Carolina (near Harleyville), by Bentely and Knight in 1998.
+The third discovery was found in Livingston County, New York, at the Cole Gravel Pit archaeological site (around 3900 years ago).

 The bog turtle's karyotype is composed of 50 chromosomes.

 Studies of variations in mitochondrial DNA indicate low levels of genetic divergence among bog turtle colonies.
 This is unusual in species such as the bog turtle, which have fragmented distributions and exist in small isolated groups (fewer than 50 individuals in bog turtle colonies).
 These conditions limit gene flow, typically leading to divergence between isolated groups.
 Data indicate that the bog turtle suffered dramatic reductions in numbers – a population bottleneck – as colonies were forced south in the face of glaciation.
 Receding glaciers led to the relatively recent post-Pleistocene expansion, as the bog turtles moved back into their former northern range.
 This recent colonization from a relatively limited southern population may account for the reduction of genetic diversity.
 The northern and southern populations are at present genetically isolated, likely as a consequence of farming and habitat destruction in Virginia's Shenandoah Valley during the American Civil War.